 Share-based Compensation The Company measures the cost of employee services received in exchange for the award of equity instruments based on the fair value of the award at the date of grant.
-The cost is recognized over the period during which an employee is required to provide services in exchange for the award.
 Compensation expense is based on the grant date fair value.
+The cost is recognized using the straight-line attribution method to recognize share-based compensation over the service period of the award.
 Because share-based compensation expense recognized in the Company's consolidated statements of operations is based on awards ultimately expected to vest, it has been reduced for expected forfeitures, which are estimated at the time of grant with such estimates revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.